-3-2-4 Prerequisite: Exit scores in English, Reading, and Math Compass exams A general biology course focused on cell structure and function, cell division, plant and animal energy pathways, genetics, evolution, diversity, structure and function of organisms, interaction with the environment, and global issues.
+3-2-4 Prerequisite: C or higher in English 0099, Reading 099, and Math 0099

+A general biology course focused on cell structure and function, cell division, plant and animal energy pathways, genetics, evolution, diversity, structure and function of organisms, interaction with the environment, and global issues.
 This course is intended for non-science majors only and will not satisfy core requirements for science majors.

-BIOL 1104 Introductory Biology II 3-2-4 Prerequisite: C or higher in BIC
+BIOL 1104 Introductory Biology II

+3-2-4 Prerequisite: C or higher in BIOL 1103

-Prerequisite: C or higher in BIOL 1103 A general biology course focused on cell structure and function, cell division, plant and animal energy pathways, genetics, evolution, diversity, structure and function of organisms, interaction with the environment, and global issues.
+A general biology course focused on cell structure and function, cell division, plant and animal energy pathways, genetics, evolution, diversity, structure and function of organisms, interaction with the environment, and global issues.
 This course is intended for non-science majors only and will not satisfy core requirements for science majors.